Skip to main content

 Employer contribution

-Therefore, the amount you have to pay depends on how much your employer pays.
-For example, in the tax year 2024/25, the minimum total contribution is 8% of which your employer must pay 3%.
-Instead, if your employer chose to pay the full 8%, then you would not have to pay anything, unless you wanted to.
+For example, in the tax year 2026/27, the minimum total auto-enrolment pension contribution is 8%, of which your employer must pay at least 3%.
+If your employer chose to pay the full 8%, then you would not have to pay anything, unless you wanted to.
 If your employer pays their minimum amount of 3%, then you must pay 5% as the overall minimum contribution is 8%.

-This flexibility means that sometimes, an employer might operate salary sacrifice arrangements for your auto-enrolment pension.
+Sometimes, an employer might operate salary sacrifice arrangements for your auto-enrolment pension.

 Your employer should tell you how much you will need to contribute.
 The government’s MoneyHelper website provides a free workplace pension contribution calculator to help work out how much you will have to contribute.
 Your contributions will reduce your pay, which could lead to an increase in any benefits you are on.